Spectral properties of generalized Paley graphs: Semiprimitive generalized Paley graphs

 ($c$) Note that the regularity degree of $\G=\G(k,q)$ equals the multiplicity of a non-trivial eigenvalue by Theorem \ref{semiprimitive}.
-Thus, $\G$ is of pseudo-Latin square type graph (PL), of negative Latin square type (NL) or is a conference graph (see Proposition 8.14 in \cite{CvL}).
-By definition, a conference graph satisfy $2n+(q-1)(e-d)=0$.
-It is easy to check that this condition holds for $\G(k,q)$ if and only if $\G(1,4)=K_4$, and hence $\G$ is not a conference graph.
-Put $w=f-g$, where $f,g$ are the non-trivial eigenvalues with $f>0>g$, and $\delta=-g$.
-Then, $\G$ is a pseudo-Latin square graph with parameters
+Thus, Proposition 8.14 in \cite{CvL}, we have that $\G$ is of pseudo-Latin square type graph (PL), of negative Latin square type (NL) or is a conference graph.
+By definition, a conference graph satisfy